siiky/siiky.github.io/osm/cheatsheet.md

 waste=trash;organic;dog_excrement
 ```

-If there's an ashtray attached, you can use this:
+If there's an ashtray attached, you can include `cigarettes`:

 ```
 waste=trash;organic;dog_excrement;cigarettes